mwalstad/Project-3-ISA-616/Process files - Not for final project/README.md

 ## Final Deliverable
 The Project3-Final HTML file includes our entire research process including cleaning process and research products.
 This is our primary deliverable document.
 The two delivered products include a decriptive analysis with three bar charts and a predictive model to predict is students drop a business analytics program.
-The file links to a HTML file that can be used to imput data and project if a student will drop.
+The file links to a HTML file that instructs on the implementation of the model to predict if a student will drop.